bucketeer-io/bucketeer/docs/rfcs/0042-evaluation-for-updated-features.md

 - (if user attributes have been updated) Feature flags with targeting rules

 If user attributes have been updated, the result of the evaluation may also change.
-Since the server has to know that update, the SDK sends the `IsUserAttributesChanged` flag to the server as a request parameter like the timestamp.
+Since the server has to know that update, the SDK sends the `IsUserAttributesUpdated` flag to the server as a request parameter like the timestamp.

 We need to modify the proto like below.
 ```diff